RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 9.md

 "Brunhilde, can you let me go?
 I won't be able to sleep like this, it's too much excitement."

 Trouble couldn't hear the response, but she could feel it.
 Brun was speaking directly into her skin, she could feel the gentle touches of lips against her neck.
 It was a lot of stimulation for such a small touch.
-Unable to move she wriggled to try and shimmy free, only to become very aware how close her rear was to Brun.
+Unable to move she wriggled to try and shimmy free, only to become very aware how snugly her rear was to Brun's hips.
 Seemingly in response to her movement, Brun thrust their hips forward pressing into Trouble.

 More noises escaped from Trouble's lips.